PipeRift/FactionsExtension/Docs/downloads/implementation.md

 ### Getting and Settings the Faction

-Factions require your actor to define how to get and set a faction.
-That can be done overriding **GetFaction** and **SetFaction**.
+The system needs you to tell him how to set the faction and how to get it.
+This is done by overriding two functions as seen below.

-A common implementation would be to have a **class variable** (of type *"Faction"*), and then return it at GetFaction and set it at SetFaction:
+The Faction variable that is seen is a normal blueprint variable, that can be edited normally.

  ![](https://i.imgur.com/imuFDXn.png)